 longitudinal (longitudinally) - A longitudinal structure is aligned with the axis from the front to the back of a body or structure.

 longitudinal vein (longitudinal veins) - Longitudinal veins are the major long veins running length-wise through an insect's wing, connecting the base to the outer margin, or the major branches from those veins.

 lunate - Shaped like a crescent moon.

-mandible (mandibles) - The paired jaws of an insect which are used for grabbing food, located immediately behind the labrum.
+mandible (mandibles, mandibular) - The paired jaws of an insect which are used for grabbing food, located immediately behind the labrum.

 marl - Loose sand, silt, or clay containing a high concentration of calcium carbonate.